 On their website, you can choose the elements to include in a wedding memory book from start to finish, even with total customization of the cover, its colors, and more.
 They offer 6 different guest page options depending on the size and style of the event.

 For more flexibility, they also offer Blank and Lined Books and their traditional Guest Book.
-The traditional Guest Book can include Wedding Details Additional Inserts.
+The traditional Guest Book can include Wedding Details and Additional Inserts.

 Click here to get started making your own.
 Order early to ensure you have it in hand for your wedding day so you can preserve those memories while it’s the freshest in your mind!